Announcing AidData’s Core 3.0 Research Release

 Another key feature of AidData’s Core Research Release (Version 3.0) is that it is fixed and time-stamped so that that users can produce, review and replicate their results vis-a-vis a static version of AidData’s (dynamic) core database (which is constantly being improved and updated at www.aiddata.org/dashboard).
 It is also provided in a flat-table structure, which makes it easier for many users to analyze.

-AidData’s Core Research Release (Version 3.0) includes several new features, including
+AidData’s Core Research Release (Version 3.0) contains several new features, including:

 Upcoming Research Releases

 For additional information, please refer to the 3.0 Research Release Readme file and the Research Release Product Definition (found in AidData’s Data Management Plan).
 In addition, we would love to hear what features of the Research Release are more or less useful, and how we can make our research releases better in the future.
-AidData strives to make all its data products as accessible and useable to our users, so please let us know how we are doing by emailing us at firstname.lastname@example.org.
+AidData strives to make all its data products as accessible and usable to our users as possible, so please let us know how we are doing by emailing us at firstname.lastname@example.org.
 Feel free to send in comments, questions, or suggestions on data structure, content, or sources.